cypress-io/cypress-documentation/content/guides/core-concepts/writing-and-organizing-tests.md

 </Alert>

 Test isolation is the practice of resetting application state _before_ each test.

 Cleaning up state ensures that the operation of one test does not affect another test later on.
 The goal for each test should be to reliably pass whether run in isolation or consecutively with other tests.
 Having tests that depend on the state of an earlier test can potentially cause nondeterministic test failures.

-Cypress supports two modes of test isolation, `default` and `strict`.
+Cypress supports two modes of test isolation, `lax` and `strict`.

-#### Default Mode
+#### Lax Mode

-When in `default` mode, Cypress handles resetting the state for:
+When in `lax` mode, Cypress handles resetting the state for:

 - [aliases](/api/commands/as)
 - [cookies](/api/commands/clearcookies)